tagohd/mono/Concepts/SOUL.md

 ---
 alias: SOULS
 ---
-sudoMinor:: Updated to reflect capacitor analogy, and include the Undertale GIF.
+sudoChange:: Updated to reflect capacitor analogy, and include the Undertale GIF.
+Priority:: 99
-#minorChange #unseenByLun
+#sudoChange #unseenByLun

 A heart-shaped object that represents the very culmination of your being.